ibm-cloud-docs/schematics/private-catalog.md

 - [Permissions to create an {{site.data.keyword.loganalysislong_notm}} instance](/docs/log-analysis?topic=log-analysis-iam#platform)
 - [Permissions to create an {{site.data.keyword.monitoringlong_notm}} instance](/docs/monitoring?topic=monitoring-iam#iam_platform)
 - [Permissions to create an {{site.data.keyword.cloudaccesstraillong_notm}} instance](/docs/activity-tracker?topic=activity-tracker-iam#platform)
 - Write access to a GitHub repository on `github.com`.
 This repository is needed to upload the Terraform template that you want to add as a product to your private catalog.

-## Prepare your Terraform template for the private content catalog
+## Prepare your Terraform template for the private catalog
 {: #prepare-tf-templates}
 {: step}